Tuesday, December 29, 2009

 The first show of the New Year next Monday will be dedicated to transportation energy issues.
 Our intended guests will discuss development of an alternative to petroleum-based jet fuel and the latest plans to create a fleet of electric vehicles in the islands.

-Energy Futures is broadcast "live" 5-6 pm HST Mondays on KIPO-FM (89.3 in the islands) and on the Internet via streaming.
+Energy Futures was broadcast "live" 5-6 pm HST Mondays on KIPO-FM (89.3 in the islands) and on the Internet via streaming, but the show was discontinued when unpaid volunteer producer and host Doug Carlson returned to his communications consultancy full-time in early 2010 and took his passion for renewable energy with him.

 No comments: